hegdeashwin/Backbone/Training-Extended-Session/Plugins Examples/Models/README.md

 ==============
 The goal of this directory is to provide the basic understanding of the Backbone's models based plugins used with Backbone applications.

-NOTE: Before using these plugins into your projects please have a look into their limitations, supports &amp; currect version issues.

 List of Backbone's Models Plugins
 =================================
 <ol>